K-6th Music and Art; Lower & Upper Division Drama

 Kindergarten – 1st Grade

 Brooke Pair was raised in Brentwood, Tennessee, where she was an active member of Brentwood Baptist Church.
 She has a B.A. from Middle Tennessee State University and has taught 1st grade at St. Paul Christian Academy in Nashville as well as 4th grade at Indian Rocks Christian School in Largo, Florida.
-She and her husband moved to Franklin this year in order for him to attend seminary.
+She and her husband moved to Franklin in 2015 in order for him to attend seminary.

 An accom plished artist and teacher with more than 10 years’ experience, Parolini most recently taught a combined 2nd and 3rd grade class at The Classical Academy of Franklin, where she had also worked as 4th and 5th grade science teacher, pre-K assistant teacher, and PE instructor.
 She has extensive experience in tutoring children with autism and those with reading and math difficulties.
 Parolini graduated from Ashford University (Clinton, Iowa) with a Bachelor of Arts in social science and education.